princekunal101/academic-section/Studies/Environment and Echology/UNIT 2/README.md

 ## Water Resources

 ### Water Availability
 The meaning of [*availability*]() is the quantity of something that can be used.
-Water availability is the quantity of water that can be useful to human beings without causing any harm to the ecosystem or other living creatures.
+Water availability is the quantity of water that can be useful to human beings without causing any harm to the ecoSystem or other living creatures.
 According to the statistics, almost 97% of the earth's water is saline, and among the available 3%, aquifers are considered economically useful water resources for human beings.

 Water availability, both surface water and groundwater, is crucial for various fields like agriculture, industry, energy generation and most importantly, human consumption.
 Climate, local geological conditions, use of land, quality of water everything will affect the water availability.
 ### Availability of Water on Earth